“Suck it up. Learn to deal with it.”

 “Your feelings of depression and pain are a part of motherhood.
 Nothing is wrong.
 You’re normal.”

 These are just some of the things doctors told me in the years prior to my diagnosis of fibromyalgia, chronic pain, generalized anxiety, and depression in 2012.
 In the previous six years to that diagnosis, I lived in daily agony unaware of the cause of my pain.
-It was a painful six years, but the most hurtful part was the doctors not really listening to me and taken my conditions seriously.
+It was a painful six years, but the most hurtful part was the doctors not really listening to me and taking my condition seriously.

 Last month, May, was Fibromyalgia Awareness month in the United States, and Fibromyalgia Awareness Day was May 12.
 This is an important month to raise awareness and phase out the stereotype associated with this invisible illness.
 We want to abolish the mantra “you don’t look sick” and replace it with acceptance and understanding of a seriously complicated illness.